 Children of Rape

-The impact of sexual violence may not be limited to a woman‘s psychological and physical suffering; it can be life-changing in other ways, such as in the case of pregnancy from rape.
+The impact of sexual violence may not be limited to a woman‘s mental and physical suffering; it can be life-changing in other ways, such as in the case of pregnancy from rape.
 While there seem to be no statistics on the number of children born from rape in Egypt in general, or the refugee community in particular, there are living examples that leave no doubt about the psychological, social and legal complexity of the relationship between mother and child, both victims of rape.

 Intisar is a refugee from Sudan and a single mother.
 In order to provide for her children and pay for their education, she accepted work at a private house as carer for an elderly woman.
 However, horrific crimes awaited her instead.
 Several men held her hostage in the house for days, beating and raping her.